Consultant Obstetrician & Gynecologist · Chughtai Clinic Dubai Healthcare City · Building 47, DHCC Dubai UAE · PCOS & Women's Health Specialist

 Same-day appointments · Insurance accepted · Culturally sensitive care for all backgrounds

-A PCOS gynecology consultation in Dubai costs AED 350–700 for an initial assessment.
-A complete PCOS workup including consultation, hormonal blood panel, and pelvic ultrasound costs AED 500–1,200.
-Follow-up visits cost AED 200–400.
-Ongoing Metformin or OCP prescription is covered by most insurance plans.
-Most UAE health insurance plans cover PCOS diagnosis and management as a standard gynaecological condition.
-Contact Chughtai Clinic at +971 52 619 8738 to verify your coverage.
+A PCOS consultation with a gynecologist in Dubai costs AED 350-700.
+A complete PCOS workup including blood tests and ultrasound costs AED 500-1,200.
+Ongoing management costs AED 200-400 per follow-up.
+Most UAE insurance plans cover PCOS diagnosis and treatment as a gynecological condition.

 Conclusion